rdas6313/Calender/README.md

 Its a Calender web app written using html,css and js.

+## How to use
-To use this web app download this project and open calender.html file.
+To use this web app download the zip file and extract and open calender.html file.
 Thank You.